 In a recent survey conducted by consulting firm Saugatuck Technology, 32% of respondents indicated that integration between SaaS and on-premises legacy applications is a top concern, second only to data security and privacy at 39%.
 Of the 270 executives surveyed by technology analyst Gartner, 56% cited integration as the primary reason for choosing to transition from a SaaS solution to an on-premises solution.

-While SaaS applications promise greater flexibility and lower costs, they also present new challenges to the enterprise.
+While SaaS applications promise greater flexibility and lower costs, they also present new challenges to the enterprise: cloud integration.
 With the procurement of each new SaaS application, enterprise data becomes segregated into cloud silos, a problem exacerbated by the increasing number of vendors in the SaaS market and the ease of obtaining such services.

-The adoption of other cloud computing models such as Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) and the growing popularity of mobile applications and social media platforms means that additional data and processes are also moving outside of the firewall and into the cloud.
-In light of these recent developments, enterprise leaders need to think about how their applications will talk to each other and devise effective strategies for integrating both within the cloud and between the cloud and enterprise.
+Further, the adoption of other cloud computing models such as Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) and the growing popularity of mobile applications and social media platforms means that additional data and processes are also moving outside of the firewall and into the cloud.
+In light of these recent developments, enterprise leaders need to think about how their applications will talk to each other and devise effective strategies for cloud integration and ensuring connectivity between the cloud and enterprise.